satverm/Secure-Pass/README.md

 Using the concept of block chain to store the data in such a way that the data of individuals is stored using the hashing power of the network

 Encrypting the database file itself.

+Move Todo list out of Readme.md to todo.org